Part 1 | Part 2 | Part 3 | Part 4

 - Sports: Free-climb El Capitan.

-While the last four examples obviously require some prior knowledge/skill of the subject, they illustrate the point that concentration can be cultivated through a wide range of disciplines.
+While most of these examples obviously require some prior knowledge/skill of the subject, they illustrate the point that concentration can be cultivated through a wide range of disciplines.
 If there is a certain area of interest we have, we can use it to work on developing concentration.

 - Counting the breath: take the seated position described in Part I, breath normally and count the breaths from one to ten.
 If you lose count, start over again from one.